That’s right! Another book review! Yaaay! 😂

 First off, I just want to say that I have all Lang Leav books because I love her works.
-Its simple but relatable.
+It’s simple but something you can really relate on to.
 She’s like a sunbaenim.
 (Of course, old poets are still better.
-They have this kind of depth that we may never have today or in the future) But I love her style and she gave me inspirations to write my own feelings in verses.
+They have this kind of depth that we may never have today or in the future) But, I love her style and she gives me inspirations to write my own feelings in verses.
 I’ve been writing crappy pieces since 6th grade and it’s nice that in this modern era, there are people trying to revive the existence of poetry and prose.
 Of course, I was so excited how she will do for Sad Girls.
 It didn’t matter to me then what the blurb was, I was just ecstatic to read it.
 LITTLE DID I KNOW. 😂

 I’m glad she kept her poetry between the pages.

 “We were still deep in conversation when the sun announced its arrival with an astonishing flourish of orange and pink.”
 She was just talking about the sunrise but I guess it is really a poet thing to make it sound more like with a dreamy effect.
 So that’s that.
 I love it.